 Date of Judicial Appointment: July 5, 2006

-Steve Bernard was born in Colorado Springs, Colorado, in 1952, where he grew up.
-He received both of his degrees from the University of Colorado, a B.A. in political science in 1975 and a law degree in 1978.
+I was born and raised in Colorado Springs.
+I received both of my degrees from the University of Colorado, a BA in political science in 1975 and a JD in 1978.

-Mr. Bernard and his wife Molly were married in 1975.
+My wife Molly and I were married in 1975.

 2 East 14th Ave.